 In pursuit of the biodiversity aspects of our vision, a key category of activities we work on is the conservation of endangered species and their sustaining habitats.
-At present our focus is primarily on fauna, but we are increasingly developing our knowledge and interest in the conservation of plants and more specifically on that of disappearing agricultural cultivars.
+At present our focus is primarily on fauna, but are increasingly developing our knowledge and interest in the conservation of plants and more specifically on that of disappearing agricultural cultivars.

 How we work